 Any individual meeting the minimum credentials for a LPHA under this part is deemed to also meet the credentialing requirements of a QMHP.

-Rehabilitative Services Associate or RSA − An RSA must be at least 21 years of age, be a high school graduate or have a GED certificate, have demonstrated skills in the field of services to adults or children, have demonstrated the ability to work within the provider's structure and accept supervision, and have demonstrated the ability to work constructively with clients, treatment resources and the community.
+Rehabilitative Services Associate or RSA − An RSA must be at least 21 years of age, be a high school graduate or have a GED certificate, have demonstrated skills in the field of services to adults or children, have demonstrated the ability to work within the Provider's structure and accept supervision, and have demonstrated the ability to work constructively with Clients, treatment resources and the community.
 Any individual meeting the minimum credentials for an MHP, QMHP or LPHA under this Part is deemed to also meet the credentialing requirements of an RSA.
 Any individual employed as an RSA prior to July 1, 2013 may continue to be so designated unless employment changes.

-SASS − A program of intensive mental health services provided by an agency certified to provide Part 132 services and under contract to provide screening, assessment and support services to children with a mental illness or emotional disorder who are at risk for psychiatric hospitalization.
+Screening, Assessment and Support Services or SASS − A program of intensive mental health services provided by an agency certified to provide Part 132 services and under contract to provide screening, assessment and support services to children with a mental illness or emotional disorder who are at risk for psychiatric hospitalization.

 Section 504 − Section 504 of the Rehabilitation Act of 1973 (29 USC 794).

-Specialized Substitute Living Arrangement − A living arrangement providing services to a client supervised by a provider licensed under the Child Care Act of 1969 [225 ILCS 10] or any comparable Act in another state when the provider is under contract to the State agency.
+Specialized Substitute Living Arrangement − A living arrangement providing services to a Client supervised by a Provider licensed under the Child Care Act of 1969 [225 ILCS 10] or any comparable Act in another state when the Provider is under contract to the State agency.

 State Agency − Department of Healthcare and Family Services, Department of Human Services, or Department of Children and Family Services.

 State Medicaid Agency The Illinois Department of Healthcare and Family Services.